danielbossier/CS10B/Lesson_Notes.md

 For example, computing N!
 (N factorial) does have a natural recursive solution, but a recursive solution is not better than a non-recursive solution.
 The figure below illustrates how the factorial computation can be implemented as a loop.
 Conversely, binary search has a natural recursive solution, and that solution may be easier to understand than a non-recursive solution.

+Fibonacci sequence
+Recursive functions can solve certain math problems, such as computing the Fibonacci sequence.
+The Fibonacci sequence is 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, etc.; starting with 0, 1, the pattern is to compute the next number by adding the previous two numbers.

+Below is a program that outputs the Fibonacci sequence values step-by-step, for a user-entered number of steps.
+The base case is that the program has output the requested number of steps.
+The recursive case is that the program needs to compute the number in the Fibonacci sequence.

+Greatest common divisor (GCD)
+Recursion can solve the greatest common divisor problem.
+The greatest common divisor (GCD) is the largest number that divides evenly into two numbers, e.g. GCD(12, 8) = 4.
+One GCD algorithm (described by Euclid around 300 BC) subtracts the smaller number from the larger number until both numbers are equal.
+Ex:

+GCD(12, 8): Subtract 8 from 12, yielding 4.
+GCD(4, 8): Subtract 4 from 8, yielding 4.
+GCD(4, 4): Numbers are equal, return 4.
+The following recursively computes the GCD of two numbers.
+The base case is that the two numbers are equal, so that number is returned.
+The recursive case subtracts the smaller number from the larger number and then calls GCD with the new pair of numbers.

+Recursion is a powerful technique for exploring all possibilities, such as all possible reorderings of a word's letters, all possible subsets of items, all possible paths between cities, etc. This section provides several examples.

+Word scramble
+Consider printing all possible permutations (or "scramblings") of a word's letters.
+The letters of abc can be scrambled in 6 ways: abc, acb, bac, bca, cab, cba.
+Those possibilities can be listed by making three choices: Choose the first letter (a, b, or c), then choose the second letter, then choose the third letter.
+The choices can be depicted as a tree.
+Each level represents a choice.
+Each node in the tree shows the unchosen letters on the left, and the chosen letters on the right.

+The tree guides creation of a recursive exploration function to print all possible permutations of a string's letters.
+The function takes two parameters: unchosen letters, and already chosen letters.
+The base case is no unchosen letters, causing printing of the chosen letters.
+The recursive case calls the function once for each letter in the unchosen letters.
+The above animation depicts how the recursive algorithm traverses the tree.
+The tree's leaves (the bottom nodes) are the base cases.

+The following program prints all possible ordering of the letters of a user-entered word.

+Shopping spree
+Recursion can find all possible subsets of a set of items.
+Consider a shopping spree in which a person can select any 3-item subset from a larger set of items.
+The following program prints all possible 3-item subsets of a given larger set.
+The program also prints the total price of each subset.

+ShoppingBagPermutations() has a parameter for the current bag contents, and a parameter for the remaining items from which to choose.
+The base case is that the current bag already has 3 items, which prints the items.
+The recursive case moves one of the remaining items to the bag, recursively calling the function, then moving the item back from the bag to the remaining items.

+25.8 Stack overflow
+Recursion enables an elegant solution to some problems.
+But, for large problems, deep recursion can cause memory problems.
+Part of a program's memory is reserved to support function calls.
+Each function call places a new stack frame on the stack, for local parameters, local variables, and more function items.
+Upon return, the frame is deleted.

+Deep recursion could fill the stack region and cause a stack overflow, meaning a stack frame extends beyond the memory region allocated for stack.
+Stack overflow usually causes the program to crash and report an error like: segmentation fault, access violation, or bad access.

+The size of parameters and local variables results in a larger stack frame.
+Large vectors, arrays, or strings declared as local variables, or passed by copy, can lead to faster stack overflow.

+A programmer can estimate recursion depth and stack size to determine whether stack overflow might occur.
+Sometimes a non-recursive algorithm must be developed to avoid stack overflow.